webandras/static-site-express/README.md

 ### Modify the site generator's source code

+Never change the code in `app` folder since the builder app's code will be generated into this folder automatically!

 The JavaScript source is in the `site-generator/` folder.
 These files also contain the flow type annotations.

-You only need to modify the `generator.js` and the `generator/methods.js` files.
+**Generally, you only need to modify the `core/generator.js` and the `core/methods.js` files.**

 - `methods.js` contains most of the methods for the generator.
 - In `generator.js`, you can modify the pages you want to generate in the switch statements starting from **line 183**.
 You also need to create a page (`.ejs`) in the `pages/` folder, and a template (in `layouts/`) to be used for that page (or use one of the pre-existing templates like `default.ejs`).

 - Post properties can be extended on **line 100**, in the `templateConfig` object literal (`generator.js`)

-After making changes, the source must be transpiled by Babel into ES5 into the `lib/` folder with:
+After making changes, **the source must be transpiled** by Babel into ES5 into the `app/` folder with:
 - `npm run transpile-flow`

-Optionally, the standard style can also be applied:
+The standard style can also be applied (optional):
 - `npm run standard-fix`

-However, Babel already formats the code into a unified code styling.
+However, Babel already formats the code into a unified code styling (so standard style is pointless).

 At the end of the process, restart build/watch scripts.

-I know, this process in sub-optimal, but currently this is the workflow.
+This process in sub-optimal, but currently this is the workflow.

-### Data sources (in the `src/` folder)
+### Website content (in the `website/` folder)

-- Post data comes from markdown files (in `posts/`) where the front matter block contains the post properties.
+- Post data comes from markdown files (in `posts/`) where the front matter block contains the post properties (you can change them, but do not forget to update the `templateConfig` object literal (`generator.js`) as well).
 - Pages (in `pages/`) are using templates and partials defined in the `layouts/` folder.
-- The `site.config.js` file contains some of the site properties (like site title, author, description, social media links etc.) that are used in the EJS partials.
+- The `config/site.config.js` file contains some of the site properties (like site title, author, description, social media links etc.) that are used in the EJS partials.
+Can also be extended to your liking.

-## Updates

-### Generator updates in 2021
-- Update used npm modules to their newest versions.
-Re-examine and improve the code...
-DONE.
-- Previously, I did not manage git very well (commit messages, semver, missing version tags etc.), so I decided to change version to 1.0.0 in the newest release...
-DONE.
-- Use git flow and proper semver from now on...
-DONE.
-- Dockerize project...
-DONE.
-- Improve watch mode...
-DONE.
-- Document possible breaking changes from the previous 2019 version...
-DONE.
-- Keep EJS templating, Netlify CMS, Netlify and Heroku support...
-DONE.
-- Re-design the example website...
-IDEA DROPPED.
-- Move the source of the example website to a new repository...
-DONE.
-- Create a minimalistic starter template without any styling and with a little dummy data...
-DONE.
-- Update documentation...
-DONE.
-- Create a cmd tool to automatically create pages and templates, and update the generator's code...
-IDEA DROPPED.
-- Create a minimalistic e-commerce starter template by integrating Snipcart...
-DONE.

 ## Changelog